x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

     XMSS-HashSig-PublicKey ::= OCTET STRING

-See [NIST-SP-800-208] for more information on the contents and format of an XMSS public key.
+See [NIST-SP-800-208] and [RFC8391] for more information on the contents and format of an XMSS public key.

 ## XMSS^MT Public Keys